 July 2016.
 CETA has just made the headlines because EU Member State governments succumbed to public pressure and decided that national parliaments need to have a say on it rather than just EU institutions.
 What’s at stake in a ratification process is a ‘yes’ or a ‘no’.
-On balance, given the proposal on the table, MORE would favour the ‘no’.
+On balance, given the proposal on the table, a ‘no’ would be preferable.
 Yet what should happen is a redesign of the proposal: it has merits in its principle endeavor, but too much of it is ill thought out and dangerous.
-MORE has analysed the CETA proposal for its potential impact on Small and Medium-sized Enterprises and finds that it threatens to undermine what good other EU policies are designed to do to SMEs.
+This position paper analyses the CETA proposal for its potential impact on Small and Medium-sized Enterprises and finds that it threatens to undermine what good other EU policies are designed to do to SMEs.

 10 June 2016.
 Is trade good for people and the environment?
 Do international trade agreements comply with sustainability?
 Trade Sustainability Impact Assessments (TSIAs) are supposed to provide the answers.
 The latest (interim) TSIA has been prepared for the Transatlantic Trade and Investment Partnership (TTIP) under negotiation between the EU and the USA.
 It was published on 13 May 2016.
 MORE has scrutinized the 394-page document to find out what it says that is of particular relevance to Small-and-Medium-Sized Enterprises in Europe.
 We express some criticism of the TSIA and go on to suggest ways of improving the analysis of the impact of TTIP on SMEs – in the hope of informing the ongoing assessment process.